 Killing them with kindness is a real risk.

-5) It may do more harm than good.
 The conventional wisdom suggests “well, worse case scenario is I try and rehab this baby crow and it dies, which it would have done anyway so really, nothing’s been lost.”
 The more we study death in social animals the more we are beginning to realize there may be a cost to prematurely removing ailing or dead animals from their groupmates, however.
 Being able to interact with their dead may serve an important role for social animals, and denying them this opportunity may have serious implications in their ability to process that death.
 So be thoughtful about how slim the chance of survival is.
 It might be that the kindest, most responsible action is no action at all.